linode/docs/docs/guides/tools-reference/tools/linux-cat-command/index.md

 ## Conclusion

-This gives you the know-how you need to start using *cat* for viewing and even working with text-based files from the command line.
-Having a good basis in this frequently-used Linux command can make working with files on the command-line smoother and easier.
+This guide gave you the know-how you need to start using *cat* for viewing and even working with text-based files from the command line.
+Having a good basis in this frequently-used Linux command can make working with files on the command line smoother and easier.

 Have more questions or want some help getting started?
 Feel free to reach out to our [Support](https://www.linode.com/support/) team.